-We may not be able to meet together in our building but we can worship from home, either alone or with those who live with us.
+We are now open for private prayer on Wednesdays from noon to 1.00pm and for a communion service at 10.30am on Sundays.
+I am sure we all appreciate that nothing in life can ever be “completely safe”, but we are following Church of England guidelines as we undertake a risk analysis to make the service as safe as we reasonably can.
+I am mindful that some will be nervous about this and, for practical reasons, some may not be able to attend.
+However, we can still worship from home, either alone or with those who live with us.
 Follow the underlined links to access these resources which can be downloaded, printed, and shared with those remaining at home or who are unable to access the Internet.

 These resources are offered to help those who are struggling to find words at this difficult and stressful time, and to enable Christians to worship in solidarity with one another even if it is not possible to gather in church.

 On Sundays, read the clergy's " Thoughts on a Sunday